Archimedean Screw in Driven Chiral Magnets: Experimental signatures and conclusions

 Friction plays a decisive role for this phenomenon.
 Both the force which induces the rotation of the helix and the counter force arising from the motion of the helix are proportional to the friction coefficient.
 As a result, the frequency $\Wscrew$ describing the screw-like rotation obtains a finite value in the limit of vanishing friction constant, $\alpha \to 0$.
 A second important effect is that friction is needed to stabilize the state and to avoid instabilities and the onset of chaos in this driven nonlinear system.
 The net effect is that one can reach larger values of $\Wscrew$ in systems with stronger friction.
 Here both extrinsic friction (parametrized by $\alpha$) arising from coupling to phonons or electrons and intrinsic friction arising from magnon-magnon scattering play a role but only the first effect was included in our Floquet spin wave theory of the instabilities.

 In experimental systems the role of pinning by disorder has to be considered.
+The following order-of-magnitude estimates are motivated by the parameters in MnSi, arguably the best investigated chiral magnet.
 In the presence of pinning, we expect that a critical strength of the oscillating field is required before the helix starts to move.
-To obtain a rough estimate, we assume a screw frequency $\Wscrew\sim 1$\,MHz (obtained for oscillating fields of the order of $0.1\,$mT for $\alpha\sim 0.01$).
-For a helix with a pitch of \SI{200}{\angstrom}, this corresponds to a speed of $\vscrew\approx 20$\,mm/s.
-We can compare this speed to the velocity of skyrmions driven by a current $j$, e.g., in MnSi \cite{emergentElectrodynamics:Schulz:2012}.
-Skyrmions are expected to have a very similar friction and pinning compared to the helical state as the magnetization is modulated on the same length scale.
+To obtain a rough estimate, we assume a screw frequency $\Wscrew\sim$\SI{10}{\mega\hertz} (obtained using \cref{eq:vscrewWscrewDimensionful}, for micromagnetic parameters $J=7.05\times 10^{-13}$ \si{\joule\per\meter}, $D=2.46\times 10^{-4}$ \si{\joule\per\meter\squared}, $M_0=1.52\times 10^5$ \si{\ampere\per\meter} corresponding to MnSi \cite{universalHelimagnon:Schwarze:2015,ishikawaMicroMagParameters,Williams:1966}, as well as $\wscrew=0.0007$ for oscillating fields of the order of \SI{0.5}{\milli\tesla} and $\alpha\sim 0.01$).
+For a helix with a pitch of \SI{200}{\angstrom}, this corresponds to a speed of $\vscrew\approx$ \SI{200}{\milli\meter\per\second}.
+We can compare this speed to the velocity of skyrmions driven by a current $j$, in MnSi \cite{emergentElectrodynamics:Schulz:2012}.
+Skyrmions are expected to have a very similar friction and pinning compared to the helical and states as the magnetization is modulated on the same length scale.
 They start to move above a critical current density, $j_c$, and their speed can be estimated from measurements of the Hall effect \cite{emergentElectrodynamics:Schulz:2012}.
-For example, at a current density of $2 j_c$, the skyrmion velocity has been estimated to be about $0.2\,$mm/s, which is two orders of magnitude {\em smaller} than our estimate for $\vscrew$.
+For example, at a current density of $2 j_c$, the skyrmion velocity has been estimated to be about $0.2\,$mm/s, which is three orders of magnitude {\em smaller} than our estimate for $\vscrew$.
 We conclude that at least for resonant driving one can likely induce the screw-like motion of the helix in materials with low pinning as realized in MnSi and similar materials.